Rules of Play

 Copying Formulas & Spell Patterns

 All Formulas cost 1 Crafting Point (unless otherwise noted) to copy and can be copied by any crafter of the appropriate production skill.
-Like wise all spell patterns cost 1 CP ( unless otherwise noted ) to copy and can be copied by an caster of that school.
-All casters get CP(Crafting Points) equal to their level in that spell school for free, exclusively for copying their own spell types.
-Finally anyone with the academic skill/craft of transcription can make copies off any formula.
+Like wise all spell patterns cost 1 CP (unless otherwise noted) to copy and can be copied by a caster of that school.
+All casters get CP (Crafting Points) equal to their level in that spell school for free, exclusively for copying their own spell types.
+Finally anyone with the Academic skill/craft of transcription can make copies off any formula.
 Their is no in game cost for making copies only the use of the CP.

 The base assumption is that weapons are always being swung with the intent to do damage.
 It takes a measure of intent and self-control to swing a weapon and not actually hurt the target.
 To do so the attacking character must call “flat” on every attack to show that they are intentionally pulling their swings.
 If someone is struck by a “flat” attack it causes no damage and does not trigger any defensive protectives.